All About Shipping, Receiving, and Traffic Clerks

 Time Management: Managing one’s own time and the time of others.

-In the United States, there were 681,400 jobs for Shipping, Receiving, or Traffic Clerk in 2016.
+There were about 681,400 jobs for Shipping, Receiving, or Traffic Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for Shipping, Receiving, or Traffic Clerk.
-There will be an estimated 67,200 positions for Shipping, Receiving, or Traffic Clerk per year.
+The BLS estimates 67,200 yearly job openings in this field.

 The states with the most job growth for Shipping, Receiving, or Traffic Clerk are Utah, Nevada, and Arizona.
 Watch out if you plan on working in Maine, New Mexico, or Delaware.
 These states have the worst job growth for this type of profession.